| The Cosmetic Significance of Follicular

 is an optical illusion, the appearance of density rather

+than actual density.
 With respect to naturalness, if the general appearance

 of the hair does not reveal an unusual pattern of individual